open-education-hub/operating-systems/content/chapters/io/lab/content/pipes.md

 [Quiz](../quiz/pipe-ends.md)

-A simple way to memorise which pipe end is which is to thing about `stdin` and `stdout`, respectively.
+A simple way to memorise which pipe end is which is to think about `stdin` and `stdout`, respectively.
 `stdin` is file descriptor 0 and is mostly for reading and `pipedes[0]` is also for reading.
 Conversely, `stdout` is file descriptor 1 and is meant for writing, just like `pipedes[1]`.
 Now you won't confuse them.